lu7did/RDX-rp2040/README.md

 * 	Build an ADX transceiver and replace the Arduino Nano with the ADX2PDX daughter board created by Barb (WB2CBA), see below.
 * 	Build the RDX board as designed by Chardutatt (VU2UPX).
 The transmitting RF chain is essentially the same than a ADX board but the receiver part is based on the Si473x chipset architecture.
+*	Build any custom board which provides a receiver implementation controlled by the firmware.

 ## ADX_rp2040 circuit